ZhenyingZhu/StudyNotes/Azure.md

 - an event driven, serverless compute option.
 No container is needed
 - via an event (REST request), timer, or message

+See logs: In the application insights > Logs

 Azure App Service

 - HTTP-based service for hosting web apps, REST APIs, WebJobs and mobile back ends